veelvili-tech/AI-Powered-Video-Object-Detection-for-Retail-Intelligence/README.md

 # Assumptions & Limitations

-- The demo video is self-recorded and non-retail, used only for validation.
+- The demo video is **self-recorded and non-retail**, used only for validation.
 - The model is not fine-tuned for specific store environments.
 - Results are illustrative rather than production-calibrated.